Azure/azure-quickstart-templates/quickstarts/microsoft.devtestlab/dtl-create-lab/README.md

 This template creates a new DevTestLab instance.

 More Azure Resource Manger Quickstart Templates for Azure DevTestLab can be found at: https://github.com/Azure/azure-devtestlab

+`Tags: Microsoft.DevTestLab/labs`